How To: Easy Homemade Magnesium Spray Recipe

 Is it Normal that the Homemade Magnesium Spray Recipe is Burning?

 Some people may feel a stinging or itching sensation when they first start using magnesium spray.
 This can be a sign of magnesium deficiency or simply sensitivity.
-If it becomes uncomfortable, wash it off or alternatively, dilute the spray with extra water, or apply it over a layer of natural oil to buffer the sensation.
+If it becomes uncomfortable, wash it off or alternatively, dilute the spray with extra water, or apply it over a layer of pre-applied natural oil to buffer the sensation.

 Ready to give the homemade magnesium spray recipe a go?

-If you’re curious—or just tired of paying a premium for something so simple—why not try making your own?
+If you’re curious, or just tired of paying a premium for something so simple, why not try making your own?

-Whether you’re a sceptic, entirely convinced, or somewhere in between, there’s something satisfying and self-sufficient about taking your health and wellness into your own hands—especially when it’s as simple as boiling distilled water and stirring magnesium flakes in a bowl.
+Whether you’re a sceptic, entirely convinced, or somewhere in between, there’s something satisfying and self-sufficient about taking your health and wellness into your own hands.
+Especially when it’s as simple as boiling distilled water and stirring magnesium flakes in a bowl.

 Magnesium oil spray might not be a miracle cure, and the science is still catching up with the claims, but for many of us, the ritual itself, the intention, and the potential relief are reason enough to try.